Autodesk/revit-ifc/README.md

 More Labels of this type can be added as needed/requested by users and developers, but this should be a relatively simple list to make high-level sorting and identifying quicker and easier.

-### Issue Version
-- 2019
-- 2020
-- 2021
-- 2022
-- 2023
-- ... *(will expand as more versions are released)*

-### Issue Status
+### Status Labels
 (set by Autodesk Developers)
-- rejected
+- Rejected
-- in progress (a formal bug has been filed internally.
+- In progress (a formal bug has been filed internally.
 No formal commitment on when/how)
-- Cannot Reproduce (unable to reproduce the error on our side)
+- Cannot reproduce (unable to reproduce the error on our side)
-- duplicate (will try to link to similar Issues)
+- Duplicate (will try to link to similar Issues)
-- feedback (additional feedback from the reporter is required)
+- Feedback (additional feedback from the reporter is required)
-- fixed
+- Fixed
 - Triage (initial state of labeling and determining priority)

-Ideally, each Issue should include a Type, Component, and Version Label from the reporting user.
+Ideally, each Issue should include Version and Component labels from the reporting user.
 The Autodesk developers will verify and correct those labels if needed, as well as add a Status label.
 Developers may also add an internal Autodesk Jira number/link to an Issue, but this is for internal reference and tracking only and not accessible to the general public.

 ## License
 The Revit IFC open source uses the Lesser General Public License version 2.0 (LGPLv2).
 It relies on ANTLR 4 which uses the BSD license.